-Course's Relationship to Program Goals and Professional Organization
+Course's Relationship to Program Goals and Professional Organizations:

-This course is part of the George Mason University, Graduate School of Education (GSE), Special Education Program.
-This program complies with the standards for special educators established by the Council for Exceptional Children (CEC), the major special education professional organization.
+This course is part of the George Mason University, Graduate School of Education (GSE), Special Education Program for the Teaching Students with Autism Graduate Certificate.
+This program complies with the standards for teacher licensure established by the Council for Exceptional Children (CEC), the major special education professional organization.
+The CEC Standards are listed on the following website: